Editor’s Note: This post was updated on September 24, 2018.

 It is difficult to compare public honors colleges and programs, on the one hand, with elite private institutions on the other.
 Data for honors colleges and programs is a difficult to obtain sub-set of university-wide data.
-We do have a large amount of honors-specific data based on our 2016 survey and analysis of 50 leading programs, but the degree of overlap with that data and the data for the private elites is limited.
+We do have a large amount of honors-specific data based on our 2018 survey and analysis of more than 40 leading programs, but the degree of overlap with that data and the data for the private elites is limited.

 The information below may help exceptional high school students to decide what their alternatives might be if the elite private school of their choice either rejects them or, in providing only need-based aid, still leaves middle-income families with some big bills to pay.
 Many public honors programs have non-need-based aid for exceptional students, and the stats below show that, regarding selectivity, honors programs can provide top students with a strong cohort of equally bright peers, often as bright as the students attending top private schools.

-The mean SAT scores range from a high of 1545 to a low of 1460, adjusted to the new SAT.
-U.S. News used the old SAT scores for the 2018 edition.
+The mean SAT scores range from a high of 1540 to a low of 1437, adjusted to the new SAT.

 What does this illustrate?
 For one thing, most people do not realize how selective many public honors programs are, and for another, it is interesting to see if the high selectivity of all these schools and programs results in similar graduation rates.
 If we had four-year grad rates for all the honors programs, we could also compare those.